FALL SEMESTER 2024 - COURSES

 This course is an introduction to yoga history, philosophy, and practice of the eight limbs of yoga, rooted in the ancient Yoga Sutras of Patanjali.
 Participants will learn the postures (asanas), meditation practices, and breathing techniques (pranayama) as a springboard for playful explorations of stability and ease, breath and flow, and joy and limitations.
 These embodied activities build strength and flexibility as well as cultivate increased concentration, focus and mindfulness.
 Participants who prefer to practice on a mat, should bring a yoga mat.
 For those preferring not to practice on a mat, modifications on a chair will be provided.

 Instructor: Jan Erkert is an embodied practitioner, educator, author/writer, and choreographer.
 She is Professor Emerita and former Head of the Department of Dance at University of Illinois.
 As Artistic Director of Jan Erkert & Dancers she created over 70 works that garnered national and international awards.
 Throughout her career, she has researched and taught dance, vinyasa yoga, kinesiology, and somatic practices, receiving an Excellence in Teaching Award from Columbia College, and a Leadership Award from University of Illinois.
 Certified by Yoga Alliance (500 Hour RYT) her classes emphasize efficient movement practices, movement flow, and our collective capacity for joy.
-Jan has taught three courses at OLLI and received excellent evaluations in all of them.
+Jan has taught four courses at OLLI and received excellent evaluations in all of them.

 Kim Green